🔼The name Illyricum: Summary

 One verb that jumps to mind is ειλω (eilo), which also often occurs as ιλλω (illo), and which means to shut or shut out (for instance from temples).
 This would make the Illurioi the Excluded Ones, obviously originally denoting those excluded from the hallowed Greek world, which in Paul's Judaic jargon would be on a par with the concept of the gentiles (those not partaking in the original revelations).
 This verb may also mean to hinder, to squeeze and to press (of grapes and olives), which brings to mind both the cornerstone mentioned in 1 Peter 2:8 as well as the name Gethsemane.

 When Bato the Bosnian was finally captured, he was asked why he had revolted.
 He answered: "Because you sent wolves to guard your flocks and not shepherds" (Dio 56.16).
-When Jesus sent His twelve apostles, He said, "I am sending you out like sheep among wolves" (Matthew 10:16).
+Everybody in the entire Former Roman Empire of the first century must have been as familiar with these words as Roosevelt's words "a date which will live in infamy" are in ours.
+When Jesus sent his twelve apostles he said, "I am sending you out like sheep among wolves" (Matthew 10:16).
+This probably sounded then the same as calling September 15, 2008 "a date which will live in warm appreciation" in a book on the rise of Bitcoin and the imminent collapse of the US dollar.

-For more on the connection between the gospel and the war on Rome that continues to this day, read our articles on Beth-horon (the place where Julius' notorious Legion Twelve was defeated at the start of the Jewish Revolt), Antichrist, Caesar, Hannibal, and Legion.
+For more on the connection between the gospel and the war on Rome that continues to this day, read our articles on Beth-horon, the place where Julius' notorious Legion Twelve was defeated at the start of the Jewish Revolt, Onesimus, Antichrist, Caesar, Hannibal, and Legion.